Revista de Mediación

 This paper focuses on arguing why nonverbal language is crucial for the mediation process on the basis of the analysis of the theoretical framework of the matter and its implications for mediation.

-By Ana Isabel García-Colmenarejo, Marcelo Rodríguez Rivollier, Mónica Rodríguez-Sedano y Santiago Madrid Liras
+By Ana Isabel García-Colmenarejo, Marcelo Rodríguez Rivollier, Mónica Rodríguez-Sedano and Santiago Madrid Liras

 The development of a manuscript with sound contents is as important as the style of the format used when submitting the article to an academic or professional journal.
 Authors have expressed their concern of not having a model that might guide them in this process; for this reason this articles intends to provide authors who wish to submit articles to any academic or professional publication, Revista de Mediación for instance, in accordance with the American Psychological Association (APA), an easy and practical publication model to be used as a guide for preparing articles.
 Furthermore, it can be a support tool for other publications and for the evaluators in charge of assessing manuscripts.
 In this article, some basic format and style aspects are presented, ranging from the title to the bibliography; also, some documents are enclosed as annexes for authors’ self-evaluation.